0xr0bert/phase-seminar-20221026/presentation.md

 :::::::::::::: {.columns}
 ::: {.column width="45%"}
-- After year 1, cars were banned on Wednesdays.
+- **Experiment**: After year 1, cars were banned on Wednesdays.
 The simulation was run for 4 more years.
 - 200 runs.
-- More instability.
-- More active commutes.
+- **Result**: More instability, but more active commutes.
 - For every inactive journey, there were 0.091 active journeys (the odds).
 - The odds were 77.7% greater in car-free days scenario.
 :::